-John Batchelor is a Consultant in Emergency Medicine at Central Manchester Foundation Trust, UK.
-He is also an Honorary Lecturer at Manchester Metropolitan University.
-He was graduated from Leeds University England in 1982.
-He is a Fellow of the Royal College of Surgeons of Ireland and Fellow of the Faculty of Emergency Medicine of England.
-He undertook his MD thesis at University College London.
-His current research interest lies in the area of risk factors for intracranial hemorrhage in both adults and pediatrics secondary to coagulopthy and thrombocytopenia.
+Johns Stephen Batchelor is currently a Consultant in Emergency Medicine at Central Manchester Foundation Trust, England UK.
+He is also the Honorary Lecturer at Manchester Metropolitan University.
+He has graduated from Leeds University, England, in 1982.
+He is a Fellow of the Royal College of Surgeons of Ireland and Fellow of the Faculty of Emergency Medicine, England.
+He undertook his MD thesis at University College, London.
+He has written extensively on the subject of minor head injuries.
+He has presented a paper in Paris in 2012 on a Meta-analysis looking at the relationship between cerebral micro bleeds and antiplatelet agents.
+He has also recently published a meta-analysis on the effect on mortality of platelet transfusions in adults with spontaneous or traumatic antiplatelet associated intracranial hemorrhage.
+His current research interest lies in the area of risk factors for intracranial hemorrhage in both adults and pediatrics secondary to coagulopathy and thrombocytopenia.